Search on this blog

 Strategically placed mirrors can work wonders by reflecting natural light, especially when positioned opposite windows.
 Consider also the role of window treatments.
 Sheer curtains or translucent blinds allow more light while offering privacy.
 Skylights and larger windows are more significant investments but can dramatically increase natural illumination in your home.

-Playing with Color and Texture in Interior Lighting
+Playing with Colour and Texture in Interior Lighting

 Coloured lights bring a dynamic and playful element to interior lighting.
 Use LED strips or coloured bulbs to add a pop of colour and create different ambiences.
 Ideal for accent lighting, coloured lights can highlight architectural features or artworks.